 Please note that the DoLS processes and provisions have not changed as a result the Supreme Court judgement (see above).
 Managing authorities should continue to apply to Surrey County Council in the usual way if they consider it necessary to deprive a person of their liberty in order to provide the accommodation, care, treatment or support assessed as necessary under the Mental Capacity Act.

-Surrey County Council (the supervisory body for DoLS in Surrey), is not able to give legal advice to Managing Authorities (e.g. care homes or hospitals) or other providers.
+Surrey County Council (the supervisory body for DoLS in Surrey), is not able to give legal advice to Managing Authorities (such as care homes or hospitals) or other providers.
 Neither can we advise, in the absence of a formal request for a DoLS authorisation, whether a person's particular circumstances amount to a deprivation of liberty.

 It is important that managing authorities do not make speculative applications for DoLS as a result of this judgement, and residents / patients are not subjected to unnecessary or avoidable assessments, which can be unsettling for them and their families.